 Despite being a small village, Olympia Fields has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

-The education level of Olympia Fields ranks among the highest in the nation.
-Of the 25-and-older adult population in Olympia Fields, 43.92% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Olympia Fields is one of the most well-educated cities in the nation.
+43.92% of adults in Olympia Fields have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Olympia Fields in 2022 was $46,185, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $184,740 for a family of four.
 However, Olympia Fields contains both very wealthy and poor people as well.